 Even major airlines offer up cheap options on occasion.
 British Airways-affiliated LEVEL, a fairly new no-frills budget airline, has several transatlantic departures each day from Barcelona.
 Aer Lingus’s Dublin to NYC route is always worth checking out as well.

-Norwegian also offers a direct flight from London to San Francisco for a similar price, whilst Thomas Cook runs a Manchester to New York service, again for well under £200 one-way at certain times of the year.
+Norwegian also offers a direct flight from London to San Francisco for a similar price, whilst TAP runs a London to Miami service, again for well under £200 one-way at certain times of the year.

 Norwegian also flies from Copenhagen to New York for around the same price whilst TUI offers a direct service from Brussels to Miami.